Rlaur2/Trivia/README.md

 - Make sure every button has pointer:cursor
 - Add token to API call so no repeats, then make sure you deal with the errors
 - Add a "loading" screen if possible during longer API calls
-- Refactor code to not use a loop to find correct answer

 Things to fix
--If response code 1 happens the quiz still displays -fix font sizing with min/max or clamp
+-If response code 1 happens the quiz still displays
+- Refactor code to find correct answer using a key:value pair instead of comparing text -fix font sizing with min/max or clamp